Leaving Grammarly

 Big Blog Update

 I moved my blog from WordPress.com to Bluehost and the open-source version of the WordPress engine back in 2018.
 I wanted more control, and wasn’t willing to pay the Automattic folks for the right to add more plugins to my blog.
 Instead, I probably paid even more money to a different corporation because, well, it felt better.
 Technology has evolved, and I’ve decided to move backwards and save some money.
-With three or four hours of work, I migrated my entire blog off WordPress and into Hugo, a lightweight static blogging engine, relies directly on Markdown, and is simple and cheap to manage on a hosting provider like Netlify. ...
+With three or four hours of work, I migrated my entire blog off WordPress and into Hugo, a lightweight static blogging engine that relies directly on Markdown.
+The files live in GitHub (for free) and are subsequently hosted on Netlify at their free tier, saving me a couple of hundred dollars each year.1 ...

 Claude Built Me a Markdown Reader